rdma-from-gpu/.github/README.md

 # License
-The code in this repository, unless otherwise stated, is released under the GNU GPL v3 license.
+The code in this release, unless otherwise stated, is released under the GNU GPL v3 license.
 See [LICENSE](LICENSE).
+When using this code, please cite also the paper above.

 The original TVM and rdma-core sources are redistributed under their original license, while the additions are distributed under the GNU GPL v3 license.